dtettarasar/CS50-tic-tac-toe/README.md

 ## Possible improvements:

-- Improve the minimax algorithm, by adding **alpha-beta pruning** : it is useful to recall that the minimax algorithm is using a search tree to work and calculate every possible moves for the AI. using the alpha-beta pruning algorithm, within the minimax algorithm, permits to reduce the number of nodes, in the search tree, thus making the minimax algorithm, more efficient.
+- Improve the minimax algorithm, by adding **alpha-beta pruning** : it is useful to recall that the minimax algorithm is using a search tree to work and calculate every possible moves for the AI.
+Using the alpha-beta pruning algorithm, within the minimax algorithm, permits to reduce the number of nodes, in the search tree, thus making the minimax algorithm, more efficient.
 - For the minimax algorithm : **use depth**, for better scoring calculation
 - **Adding CSS animations** to make the game looks better
 - Improve the JS script to **make it more "ES compliant"** (more arrow functions, for/of loop...)